BrendanBerkley/prodebate/readme.md

 - Private/draft points?

 ### Bigger stuff, later
+- I think URLs need to be drastically rethought.
+They weren't well-thought-out in the first place.
+I don't like how everything is pretty dependent on GET params.
+- Grandparents might need to go into the elaboration model because without that you can only ever respond to the parent point.
+See conceptual discussion.
 - Unit tests!
 Models are really simple now (no methods to test) and views are in flux.
 If I stay with Django views for awhile I should write tests; if I go to DRF then the whole game changes.
 - Refine comments.
 Kinda want to see how they're used first, though some Bootstrapping couldn't hurt 'em.

+### Conceptual Discussions
+- Grandparents: I say "school uniforms should be mandated" and the counterpoint is "the U.S. Constitution mandates freedom of expression", and I counter with "students are not guaranteed Constitutional rights", that last argument doesn't entirely make sense if the first argument isn't in the tree.
+- The most obvious solution then might be to add grandparent to the model if we're in a ...